 “It was my intention to retype the message, …, on the regular form of cable blank.”

 On the way to the Post Office, he and Sellards stopped at the La Dépêche building.
 United Press had an arrangement with the newspaper by which its dispatches from Paris to New York City, after clearance by the censors, were relayed to Brest on La Dépêche’s own telegraph system.
 From La Dépêche, they were sent across to the Post Office building and its Atlantic cable-room.
 For United Press, this was “a distinct advantage over … competitors forced to depend upon overloaded commercial telegraph wires” to Brest.

 Howard wanted to use one of the newspaper’s typewriters to print the armistice message on an ordinary blank cable form, address it to United Press in New York City, and make a carbon copy for his records.
 But he had difficulty using the La Dépêche typewriters, which did not have “a standard keyboard”.
 The operator of the newspaper’s Paris-Brest telegraph took over and typed the message for him – not, however, directly onto a blank cable form but onto the “regular tape used for Press telegrams”.
-This was then pasted onto a blank cable form [by whom Howard does not say, but by implication the telegraph operator].
+This was then pasted onto a blank cable form [by the telegraph operator, by implication].

 The message read: